muziejus/activitybot/README.md

 1. Set up a Slack outgoing webhook at https://slack.com/services/new/outgoing-webhook.
 Keep the trigger word blank, as you want the bot to note all conversation.
 This step has to be repeated for each channel you want to track, but you can ignore the separate tokens.
 One is sufficient.

 2. Set up a separate Slack *incoming* webhook at https://slack.com/services/new/incoming-webhook and pick the channel you want the Activitybot to use when posting updates.
 This should be a channel used for no other purpose, and it should be towards the end of the alphabet.
 Keep track of the webhook url Slack gives you, as that will be added to `ENV[WEBHOOK_URL]` in Heroku.
-Similarly, the channel you want to use will be saved as `ENV[CHANNEL]`, and the default is “#zbullpen.”
+Similarly, the channel you want to use will be saved as `ENV[CHANNEL]`, and the default is “zbullpen.”

 3. Click this button to set up your Heroku app: [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
 If you'd rather do it manually, then just clone this repo, set up a Heroku app with Redis Cloud (the free level is more than enough for this), and deploy activitybot there.
 Make sure to set up the config variables in